TromboneScott/Oscars/README.txt

 -- After contest is over

-Add the winner to history/index.html
+Add the winner to history/winners.xml
-1. Update the TBD row for this year for the winner
+1. Update the element for this year for correct and players and add the winner element
 2. Copy the file to the Oscars site
 3. Commit and push changes to Git